Places to Visit

 The local village of Wigmore is approximately two miles away with a community shop and 2 country pubs.
 The ruins of Wigmore Castle, which dates back to the Norman conquest, stand proud above the village and offer lovely views of the surrounding Wigmore basin, once a glacier lake can be seen from the castle, as can Wigmore Abbey and the spire of Downton church.
 Surrounding the basin are the villages of Leinthall Starkes, Elton, Pipe Aston and Burrington.

-The historic market town of Ludlow is 7 miles to the west of Marlbrook Hall Bed & Breakfast.
-Renowned for its links to food the town hosts annual food festivals in its famous castle and hosts regular farmers markets.
+The historic market town of Ludlow is 7 miles to the west of Marlbrook Hall Bed & B. Renowned for its links to food the town hosts annual food festivals in its famous castle and regular farmers markets.
+Discover the ancient streets and the original town gate in Broad Street.
+St Lawrence’s church is a must and climb the tower to get the best views of Ludlow Castle.
 Ludlow racecourse is within a 15 minute drive from us.

-Visit Leominster the historic wool town renowned for its antique shops and is part of the Black and White Village Trail.
+Visit Leominster the historic wool town steeped in Tudor history.
+Friday’s in the square sees the weekly open market.
+Also Renowned for its antique shops and is part of the Black and White Village Trail. the 40 mile route takes you through some of the prettiest villages of North Hereforshire

 Hay-on-Wye & Wales